arzuisiktopbas/arzuisiktopbas/README.md

 ### Hi there 👋

 # 💫 About Me:
-- 🔭 I am a Data Scientist with a Master's degree in Data Science and a Bachelor's degree in Economics.
-My passion lies at the intersection of Artificial Intelligence and Human Behavior.
+- 🔭  I'm a Data Science Master's student with a BA in Economics, deeply passionate about AI and Human Behavior.
 - 📫  Shoot me an email or add me on Linkedin

 ## 🌐 Socials: